 This is a delicious 30-minute keto fried chicken recipe that even the hardest to please fried chicken connoisseurs will love.
-Your keto fried chicken comes out restaurant-style crispy.
+Mr. Skinny Pants’ fried chicken comes out restaurant-style crispy.
 No deep frying required.

-If you’re not familiar with the term keto, it means low carb.
-So this is a low carb fried chicken recipe.
-It’s also gluten-free and diabetic friendly.
+If you’re not familiar with the term keto, it means low carb, so this is also a low carb fried chicken recipe.
+Bonus: It’s also gluten-free and diabetic friendly.

 Recipe serves 2-3.